The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 You may want to think about the pros and cons of the different services available.

-The following lists should give you a better idea of what to expect from both inpatient and outpatient treatments.
+The following lists should give you a better idea of what to expect from both addiction inpatient treatment and outpatient drug and alcohol rehabilitation in Woking.

-Hopefully, this information can inform your decisions when it comes to treatment options and preferences.
+Hopefully, this information can inform your decisions when it comes to choosing the right drug & alcohol rehab & treatment options.

 Although many people imagine the rehab admissions process to be a stressful and overwhelming experience, this couldn’t be further from the truth.